Wonderlic test: Transition to digital and multi-measure assessments

-Current Wonderlic tests
+Versions

-The Wonderlic company released the Wonderlic Personnel Test in the 1990s, measuring an individual's problem solving and learning capability.
-The Wonderlic Personnel Test has two different forms: the Wonderlic Personnel Test--Quicktest (30 questions in 8 minutes) and the Wonderlic Personnel Test (50 questions, 12 minutes).
-The Wonderlic Personnel Test – Quicktest differs from the Wonderlic Personnel Test in that it is not proctored.
-The Wonderlic Personnel Test is a much more comprehensive test.
+The Wonderlic Personnel Test measures an individual's problem-solving and learning capability.
+The test has been offered in multiple forms, including the Wonderlic Personnel Test–Quicktest (WPT-Q) (30 questions in 8 minutes) and the Wonderlic Personnel Test (WPT-R) (50 questions in 12 minutes).
+The Quicktest differs from the standard Wonderlic Personnel Test in that it is not proctored, while the standard version is more comprehensive.